lucarv/connfac-lab/LAB 1/README.md

 ```
 deviceType = 'test'
 ```
-on the Rouying query field.
+on the Routing query field.
 Press "Save".
 5. Start the telemetry again by setting the status to true on the twin document
 6. Once the route is activated, you may notice that the telemetry is no longer showing.
 Can You think of the reason for that?
 7. Wait a little and verify that the blob has now telemetry stored.